Lost in America: Plot

-David and Linda Howard are typical 1980s yuppies in Los Angeles, California, dissatisfied with their bourgeois lifestyle.
-He works in an advertising agency and she for a department store, but after failing to receive an expected promotion and instead being asked to transfer to the firm's New York office, David angrily insults his boss and is fired.
+David and Linda Howard are typical 1980s yuppies in Los Angeles, dissatisfied with their bourgeois lifestyle.
+He works in an advertising agency and she for a department store, but after failing to receive an expected promotion and instead being asked to transfer to the firm's office in New York City, David angrily insults his boss, and he is fired.
 David coaxes his wife to quit her job as well and seek a new adventure.

-The Howards decide to sell their house, liquidate their assets, drop out of society, "like in Easy Rider", and travel the country in a Winnebago recreational vehicle.
-They leave LA with US$100,000 but their plans change drastically when Linda loses all their savings playing roulette at the Desert Inn Casino in Las Vegas, where David desperately and unsuccessfully persuades a casino manager to give the money back as a publicity gimmick.
+The Howards decide to sell their house, liquidate their assets, drop out of society, "like in Easy Rider", and travel the country in a Winnebago recreational vehicle instead of hardtail Harley choppers.
+They leave Los Angeles with US$145,000, but their plans change drastically when Linda loses all their savings playing roulette at the Desert Inn Casino in Las Vegas, where David desperately and unsuccessfully tries to persuade a casino manager to give the money back as a publicity gimmick.

+With nowhere to go, the couple quarrels at Hoover Dam.
+Linda hitchhikes a ride, and the driver later gives David a bloody nose.
+More trouble comes in form of a motorcycle cop on a Harley, accusing them of doing 83 mph on a country road.
+They manage to talk themselves out of the fine with reference to Easy Rider, and to the recent (1984) The Terminator film.

-With nowhere to go, the couple quarrels at Hoover Dam, eventually arriving in small-town Safford, Arizona.
+Eventually they arrive in small-town Safford, Arizona.
 David unsuccessfully applies for a delivery job at a local pharmacy and resorts to an employment agency.
-After a counselor obnoxiously reminds him that he was fired from his high-paying job in advertising, David accepts the best position available — as a crossing guard, taunted by local schoolchildren.
-Linda, meanwhile, finds employment as the assistant manager at the local Der Wienerschnitzel, working under a person half her age.
+After a counselor tells him that there are no $100,000 high-paying jobs in the area, David accepts the best position available — as a crossing guard, taunted by local schoolchildren.
+Linda, meanwhile, finds employment as the assistant manager at the local Der Wienerschnitzel, working under a teenager.

-Only a few days after beginning their pursuit of the dream of dropping out of society, David and Linda are living in a trailer park, nearly broke, and working dead-end jobs where they are accountable to brats.
+Only a few days after beginning their pursuit of the dream of dropping out of society, David and Linda are living in a trailer park, nearly broke, and working dead-end jobs.
 They decide that it is better to return to their old lifestyle as soon as possible.
 They point the Winnebago toward New York, where David begs for his old job back.
-An end card reveals he is rehired with a substantial pay cut but better dental care.
+An end card reveals he is rehired with a substantial (31%) pay cut, but better medical benefits and that the two are now expecting their first child.